Yves Bissouma: Tottenham Hotspur

 On 14 June 2022, Tottenham Hotspur agreed a £30m deal for Bissouma.
 Three days later, Tottenham confirmed the signing of Bissouma, with the Malian signing a four-year deal.
 On 6 August, Bissouma made his debut for the club, coming on as a second-half substitute in a 4–1 win over Southampton in the Premier League.

 Bissouma started the 2023–24 season with two-consecutive Man of the Match performances in the first two matches, against Brentford and Manchester United.

 On 24 August 2024, in his first appearance of the 2024–25 season, Bissouma scored his first competitive goal for Tottenham in a 4–0 home win over Everton.
 In a 4–0 away win against Manchester City on 23 November 2024, Bissouma was booked 14 seconds into the game after a foul on Phil Foden, which surpasses Sadio Mané's record in 2022 (15 seconds) of the quickest yellow card in the Premier League history.

-On 12 August 2025, Tottenham manager Thomas Frank announced Bissouma had been left out of the squad to face PSG in the European Super Cup due to persistent lateness.
+On 12 August 2025, Tottenham manager Thomas Frank announced Bissouma had been left out of the squad to face Paris Saint-Germain in the European Super Cup due to persistent lateness.
+He left the club upon the expiration of his contract at the end of the 2025–26 season.

+Ajax

+On 16 September 2026, three months after having left Tottenham Hotspur, Bissouma signed a one-year contract with Eredivisie side Ajax.

 International career

 Born in the Ivory Coast and moving to Mali aged 13 to pursue a professional football career, Bissouma participated at the 2016 African Nations Championship with Mali.
 In the semi-final against the Ivory Coast, he was brought on as a substitute in the 76th minute and scored the only goal of the game, in the 89th minute.
 They went on to lose in the final against DR Congo.

+Bissouma was chosen for the 2017 Africa Cup of Nations in Gabon.
+He scored a direct free kick to equalise in a 1–1 draw with Uganda in the last group game, which was not enough to make the knockout rounds.

 Bissouma was named in Mali's squad for the 2021 Africa Cup of Nations to be played in January 2022.
 He made an appearance in the first match on 13 January, coming on as a 59th-minute substitute, replacing Adama Traoré, in a controversial 1–0 victory over Tunisia, with the referee blowing for full-time early on two occasions.
 Bissouma played in all four of Mali's matches as they were knocked out via penalties against Equatorial Guinea in the round of 16 on 26 January.

+On 11 December 2025, Bissouma was called up to the Mali squad for the 2025 Africa Cup of Nations.